aleksandrbowkis/movie-recs/README.md

 NN based collaborative filtering movie recommender

-Builds a movie rec system using the MovieLens dataset with the aim of predicting preferences and recommending films with confidence interval using probabilistic methods.
+Builds a movie rec system using the MovieLens dataset with the aim of predicting preferences and recommending films.

 'data/' contains the MovieLens dataset
 'notebooks/' Contains jupyter notebooks